 Maxi's gem "One Step".
 Had that "Ain't No Mountain" songwriting

 duo stayed....
 For more info on Joe's Pub visit: www.JoesPub.com.

 Joe's phone number is (212)

 539-8778.
 After the sold-out show, a special group of Maxine's

-friends, headed by David, are going out to a celebratory and reunion
+friends, headed by David, went out to a celebratory and reunion

-Unfortunately, David J, who called Williamson and AnDre
+Unfortunately, David J, who called Willson Henderson and AnDre Christie

 in New York on